jasonpatrickellykrause/istio-training/labs/x-istioctl.md

 ### Clusters

-Next sub-command are clusters that show information about the cluster configuration for the Envoy instance in the pod:
+The next sub-command are clusters that show information about the cluster configuration for the Envoy instance in the pod:

 ```
 istioctl pc clusters deployment/web-frontend
 ```

-The clusters options supports more flags to filter the list down.
+The clusters options support more flags to filter the list down.
 You can pretty much use any of the columns as a filter.

 For example, the `direction` to show all outbound clusters: